dethe/forge/README.md

 ### Art:

 - Black Shirt
-- Black Pants (they were dark green before so I changed their color)
+- Black Pants (they were dark green before so I changed their colour)

 ## What we need to do